 Four Seasons is one of the only resorts in Wailea that doesn’t charge a resort fee, which feels like a friendly gesture even though room rates are high.

-Complimentary services include poolside snacks, an intro to scuba class, snorkeling, an outrigger canoe paddling expedition, a fitness center (complete with Peloton bikes), and pool cabanas.
+Complimentary services include poolside snacks, an intro to scuba class, snorkeling, an outrigger canoe paddling expedition, a fitness center (complete with Peloton bikes), and elegant pool cabanas.

 Worth the splurge?
 We think so.